Is L’Oreal Hyaluronic Shampoo good for hair? Detailed Review Inside

 L'Oreal Hyaluronic Shampoo Ingredients

 As much as ingredients matter formulation matters too.
-So we cannot conclude its performance based on ingredient list alone.
-I suggest to check for ingredient list if you are allergic to any of the ingredients.
+So we cannot conclude its performance based on the ingredient list alone.
+I suggest checking for ingredient list if you are allergic to any of the ingredients.
 If not, go ahead and try it.
 Unless you try you may not know if a product suits you.

 The price range is also good.
 It’s not very expensive and falls in mid range.
 The shampoo is available in 4 sizes and pricing starts at INR 199.

-Appy the shampoo on wet hair, massage your scalp until the shampoo lathers.
-Rinse well amd follow it up with the Moisture Filling Conditioner.
+Apply the shampoo on wet hair, and massage your scalp until the shampoo lathers.
+Rinse well and follow it up with the Moisture Filling Conditioner.

 L’Oreal Hyaluronic Shampoo Review

-Packaging: Just like all drugstore shampoos, this shampoo from L’Oreal is filled up in a tall, sturdy plastic bottle that has a flip cap opening.
-It’s easy to use, easy to store and easy to travel with.
-I have zero complaints with the packaging.
+Just like all drugstore shampoos, this shampoo from L’Oreal is filled up in a tall, sturdy plastic bottle that has a flip-cap opening.
+It’s easy to use, easy to store, and easy to travel with.
+I have zero complaints about the packaging.
 It’s basic but classic.

 Advertisements